Delhi Congress to meet on Wednesday to deliberate on DPCC president | Politics

 ''A meeting has been called at Delhi Pradesh Congress Committee office at 4 pm on Wednesday.
 All Delhi Congress leaders will be present at the meeting and provide their suggestions on who should be the new president of the party,'' a source told PTI.

+Babaria also met party's national president Mallikarjun Kharge earlier in the day.

-Babaria had also held a meeting last week with party leaders and workers to discuss Congress' roadmap for the 2024 Parliament elections.
+Last week, he had held a meeting with party leaders and workers to discuss Congress' roadmap for the 2024 Parliament elections.
 The meeting culminated with the passing of two resolutions - political and organisational.

 Anil Chaudhary, the current Delhi Congress President, is likely to depart before the 2024 Lok Sabha elections.